hungptit/ioutils/README.md

 *Note: mfind does support caseless matching using ignore-case flag.*

 ## Search for files that do not match the given pattern ##
-mfind does allow users to search for files that do not match a given option by turn on the invert-match flag.
+mfind does allow users to search for files that do not match a given option by turn on the **inverse-match** flag.
 Below is an example
 ``` shell
 hdang@dev115 ~/w/i/command> ./mfind . -e '(o|bin|cmake|make|txt|internal|includecache|tmp|out)$|cache|CMakeFiles' -u
 ./linestats.cpp